Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 # A scan of printed image on a real Game Boy Printer:
 ![](./images/2020-09-10/Printed.png)

-Then I ran Octave with the pixel perfect image and here the result:
+Then I ran GNU Octave/Matlab with the pixel perfect image and here the result:
 # The e-paper image obtained with Octave:
 ![](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation/blob/master/images/2020-09-10/Direct_e-paper.png)